Canute, King of England

-Cnut, King of England had left England to go to Denmark to secure the Danish throne.
-Once Denmark was secure, Cnut returned to England.
+had left England to go to Denmark to secure the Danish throne.
+Once Denmark was secure, Canute returned to England.

-Cnut and Thorkell were reconciled.
-Thorkell went to Denmark taking with him Cnut’s son, while Thorkell’s son remained with Cnut in England.
+Canute and Thorkell were reconciled.
+Thorkell went to Denmark taking with him Canute’s son, while Thorkell’s son remained with Canute in England.

 Battle of Helgea

 A combined Norwegian and Swedish force launched an attack on Denmark.
-Cnut responded by sending a combined English and Danish fleet.
-Despite heavy casualties the battle was won by Cnut.
+Canute responded by sending a combined English and Danish fleet.
+Despite heavy casualties the battle was won by Canute.

 Canute travelled to Rome to witness the coronation of Conrad II as Holy Roman Emperor.
 The Holy Roman Emperor was ruler of a group of states known as the Holy Roman Empire which roughly correspond to modern day Germany.